How Malnutrition Changes Your Brain, Affects Mental Health, (And Why Recovery Feels So Hard)

 • Reduced gray matter volume

-• Changes in neurotransmitter functioning
+• Changes in neurotransmitter and hormone functioning

 • Reduced connectivity between brain regions